gilbarbara/react-spotify-web-playback/README.md

 Save the device selection.

 **play** `boolean`
-Control the player status
+Control the player's status

 **showSaveIcon** `boolean`
 Display a Favorite button.
-Needs additional scopes in your token!
+It needs additional scopes in your token.

 **styles** `object`
-Customize the player appearance.
+Customize the player's appearance.
 Check `StylesOptions` in the [types](src/types/common.ts).

 **syncExternalDevice** `boolean`
 If there are no URIs and an external device is playing, use the external player context.

 **syncExternalDeviceInterval** `number` _default: 5_
-The time in seconds that the player will sync with external devices
+The time in seconds that the player will sync with external devices.

 **token** `string` **REQUIRED**
 A Spotify token.
 More info below.

 **updateSavedStatus** `(fn: (status: boolean) => any) => any`
 Provide you with a function to sync the track saved status in the player.
-_This works in addition to the **showSaveIcon** prop and it is only needed if you keep the track saved status in your app._
+_This works in addition to the **showSaveIcon** prop, and it is only needed if you keep track's saved status in your app._

 **uris** `string | string[]`
 A list of Spotify [URIs](https://developer.spotify.com/documentation/web-api/#spotify-uris-and-ids).